 Persons struggling with day to day existence, teenage mothers with children who are homeless, sisters and brothers of color dealing with prejudice, women facing violence needing a safe place to rebuild their lives, vowed women facing infirmity, children needing healing, all have a place in the hearts of the Franciscan Sisters of Mary.

-Our works are varied expressions of compassion and healing.
+Our works have been varied expressions of compassion and healing.
 Among us are health professionals, pastoral care providers, authors, artists, social workers and massage therapists.

-We minister in parishes, birthing centers, hospitals, clinics, transitional housing sites, retreat centers, hospices and women's centers.
+We have ministered in parishes, birthing centers, hospitals, clinics, transitional housing sites, retreat centers, hospices and women's centers.
 We provide health care and adult day care.

 We advocate for our sisters and brothers who are voiceless, lending our support to peace making, reconciliation and nonviolence.
 Our hearts are especially moved by the plight of women and children relegated to the margins of society.

-We serve in Missouri, Illinois, Arizona, Ohio, South Carolina, Texas, New Mexico and Wisconsin.
-We recently entrusted our ministries in Brazil and at Holy Family Services in Weslaco, Texas, to the people with whom our sisters lived.
+We have served in Missouri, Illinois, Arizona, Ohio, South Carolina, Texas, New Mexico and Wisconsin.
+We have entrusted our ministries in Brazil; Holy Family Services in Weslaco, Texas; and Almost Home and SSM Health Care in St. Louis to the people with whom our sisters lived.